leonardovilarinho/Magento1/README.md

 ### How to use

-Execute in your terminal, change the *MYMAGENTO* to use the name of your project:
+Execute in your terminal, change the *<project-name>* to use the name of your project:

 ```
-curl -s https://raw.githubusercontent.com/clean-docker/PHP-Apache/master/init | bash -s MYMAGENTO clone
+git clone https://github.com/leonardovilarinho/Magento1 <project-name> && cd <project-name>
 ```

 If you want install the Magento, use like that:

 ```
-cd MYMAGENTO
+cd <project-name>
-./shell
+./init && ./shell
 ```

 ### Panels